FT-Labs/pdwm/README.md

     git clone github.com/phytech-r0/fonts-phyOS
     cd fonts-phyOS && sudo mv *.otf *.ttf /usr/fonts/ttf sudo fc-cache

-### !
-IMPORTANT
-Settings button is unfunctional currently.
-Later on, i will make a simple Qt program to create and load configurations via **settings** button.
-All of the keybinds will be configurable through a simple gui, which will save you from configuring via _config.h_ file manually.
-Note that keybinds & default programs are not in **config.h**.
-To change default configurations, please change them in **keys.h**.
-Arch users can change keybinds differently via a script called **phyup** in dotfiles repo.
-It will be explained later in this file.

 #### For arch users (if you are using dotfiles)
 You can copy "keys.h" file to '~/.config/phyos/dwm/' to change default bindings.
 Change keys.h with your taste, after that run: